-It is the Division Managers/Department Heads responsibility to appoint who shall make purchases for their department on the City's behalf under the quote limits that do not require Purchasing involvement.
+It is the Division Manager's/Department Head's responsibility to appoint who shall make purchases for their department on the City's behalf under the quote limits that do not require Purchasing involvement.

-Only authorized purchases used to conduct City business, consistent with the Cities Strategic Priorities and state and local laws that are within predetermined budgets are allowed.
+Only authorized purchases used to conduct City business, consistent with the City's Strategic Priorities and state and local laws that are within predetermined budgets are allowed.

-All local governments in Washington are subject to the state's Conflicts of Interest statute (Chapter 42.23 RCW).
+All local governments in Washington are subject to the state's Conflict of Interest statute (Chapter 42.23 RCW).
 Generally, municipal officers are prohibited from having financial interests in contracts made by or under the officer's supervision or for the benefit of their office.
 RCW 42.23.020(2) defines "municipal officer" rather broadly and basically means any city employee acting on behalf of the City.

 Violating these rules can bring serious penalties, including monetary fines, nullification of contracts, and possible forfeiture of employment.
 Common sense can be a good guide in this area of the law, but sometimes gray areas can create confusion and uncertainty.
-If you are concerned about a specific situation, consult with Legal.
+If you are concerned about a specific situation, consult with the Legal Department.